 - The platform distributes excess income from the farm periodically.

 - Distribution of final sales proceeds when the farm is finally sold after 5+ years.

-Farm Together has a minimum investment of $15,000, and AcreTrader has $10,000.
+Farm Together has a minimum investment of $15,000.
 Since farmland is not sold often, the farmland crowdfunded platforms have a limited number of farm deals at any point in time.
 It is better to sign up for both websites so you get notified when they have an upcoming investment opportunity.

 Bear in mind that farmland investment is long-term compared to the stock market, where you can trade at the click of a button.
 It’s just the nature of private real estate investments, and you need to be aware of and comfortable with it before diving in.